NingWang1729/CS_Course_Selector/README.md

-A Webapp for selection CS courses at UCLA.
+A Webapp for selecting CS courses at UCLA.